danielkec/blog/_posts/2024-01-09-helidon-fatjar-thinjar.md

 ![Rapid-Reset Banner](../assets/fatjar/banner.png)

 FatJars have been with us for a long time now.
-At first, it enabled all the Java apps to be distributed as a single jar archive, without any hassle about the dependency jars.
+At first, they enabled Java apps to be distributed as a single jar archive, without any hassle about the dependency jars.
 But how is that achieved?
 By repackaging all the dependencies!
-Repackaging not only breaks Java module system, but also considerably slows down your CI/CD pipeline!
+Repackaging not only breaks the Java module system, but also considerably slows down your CI/CD pipeline!

 ## FatJar
 Fatjar is a way of packaging java application in the single jar, all classes from all the dependencies are repackaged in a single new jar.